ripsawridge/site/contents/content/cma/2023/helena-bozeman.md

 religion.
 I once met a very interesting man on the internet, a yogi, as he said.
 And I think he might live around here and play the violin.

 I booked a room at the Budget Inn Express just up the street.
-AFter this I walked east to Walmart (I think) to buy the next leg of supplies.
+After this I walked east to Walmart (I think) to buy the next leg of supplies.
 Then I settled in with cigars and beer from the "Man Store" across the street.
 Wonderful.